Domestic Violence is Complex

 Many victims experience a definite battering cycle, with phases similar to those outlined below.
 Please note, however, that every relationship is different, and some women may not be able to identify with this model.

-Phase 1: Tension Building – Time where tension mounts and small outbursts occur.
+- Phase 1: Tension Building.
+This is the time where tension mounts and small outbursts occur.
 Victims feel like they must be very careful so that the abuser will not explode.
-Some victims describe this time as “walking on eggshells”.
+Some victims describe this time as “walking on eggshells.”

-Phase 2: Acute Battering Incident – Abuser decides to become physically abusive.
+- Phase 2: Acute Battering Incident.
+The abuser decides to become physically abusive.
 Victim’s behavior cannot change the outcome.
 She feels helpless and depressed.

-Phase 3: Relief Period – A period of reduced violence and relative calm.
-Some abusive partners may become contrite and ask for forgiveness, and promise that the violence won’t happen again.
+- Phase 3: Relief Period.
+This is a period of reduced violence and relative calm.
+Some abusive partners may become contrite and ask for forgiveness.
+They promise that the violence won’t happen again.
 The victim may want to believe her partner’s promises, and/or remain in the situation out of fear of what her partner will do if she leaves.
 This is also known as the “honeymoon” period.

 Progression of Violence